commonsyllabi/viewer/www/readme.md

 Tests are written in the `integration` folder, and can use dummy data as request responses (ajax, fetch, axios, etc.), from the `fixtures` folder.

-Open cypress:
+To work on the tests interactively, open cypress:

 ```
 yarn run cypress open
 ```

-Serve the frontend on `localhost:8080` (_note:_ this server does not work for reloading, and is only used for testing):
+Serve the frontend on `localhost:3046` (_note:_ this server does not work for reloading, and is only used for testing).
+From root of project:

 ```
-yarn start
+godotenv -f .env go run cmd/api/main.go
 ```

-Run the tests:
+You can also run the tests in headless mode (no UI).
+While the backend is running, run the frontend tests:

 ```
 yarn test
 ```

 Or alternatively, `yarn autotest` combines `start` and `test`.
-It is used the `pre-commit` hook—a script in the `.git/hooks/` folder.

-Finally, they are all in the process of being migrated to a docker iamge, for consistency.
+It is used the `pre-commit` hook—a script in the `.git/hooks/` folder.This is in the process of being migrated to a docker image, for consistency.
+WIP:

 ```
 docker-compose -f docker-compose.test.yml run api_test --abort-on-container-exit